antonpernisch/bruteproxy.py/README.md

 # BruteProxy.py framework

 ## What's this about?
 Have you ever been brute-forcing and got IP-banned because the website has a limited amount of try?
 Well, in most cases, this blocking system identifies you based on your IPv4 address.
-BruteProxy is (for now) **single-thread brote-forcing script with looping proxies**, that are taken from provided proxylist.
+BruteProxy is (for now) **single-thread brute-forcing script with looping proxies**, that are taken from provided proxylist.
 BruteProxy.py has built-in console and Metasploit-like commands (set, run, etc.) to easily access all it's features.

 ## Installation
 Before you start the actual installation, make sure you have installed:
 - Python3
 - requests library for Python
 If you don't know what you have installed or not, take a quick peek at the next few lines.
 If you do, proceed to BruteProxy.py installation from GitHub.

 ### Python3 installation